qst0/fortunes/README.md

 ```
 Could I get some directions? ("To Where?")
 To your heart.
-Be careful or you could fall for some tricks today.
 Creative energy is up - capitalize on it.
 Courtesy pays.
 Courtesy begins in the home.